-Labor day is fast approaching, are you ready for all the activities and traveling that comes with a long weekend?
-If you’re visiting family, grilling out, or even traveling, more often times than not you’re driving to get there, but how do you do travel with your portable oxygen concentrator?
+If you’re visiting family, running errands, or even traveling, more often times than not you’re driving to get there, but how do you do travel with your portable oxygen concentrator?

 Luckily, today, portable oxygen concentrators come in various shapes and sizes; some even as light as 1.75 pounds!
 Traveling with oxygen shouldn’t be a difficult or negative experience and today many POCs come with a plethora of useful and convenient accessories like carrying cases, rolling carts, backpacks, car charging cords, and more to make driving even easier!

 1. Do Not Leave Your Unit in the Car

 One of our most important rules of advice, especially during warm months, is do not leave your concentrator in your car!
 Operating temperatures go up to roughly 104 degrees; however, internal vehicle temperatures can easily exceed that at many popular vacation destinations such as Las Vegas and Phoenix.
 A POC is considered an electronic and will have a hard time operating in temperatures over 100 degrees.
 High temperatures can easily damage circuitry within the unit.

 Lithium Ion Batteries

 Something of equal importance are the batteries inside your unit.
 Portable oxygen concentrator batteries are Lithium Ion, meaning high temperatures will erode the efficacy of the batteries which in turn will reduce charging ability over time.
 The same is true for frigid temperatures as well.
 If a concentrator is exposed to extreme conditions, it’s important that the machine return to proper operating temperature before continuing use.

 Unfortunately, we often hear stories from patients about their concentrators being stolen out of their car.
 POCs are valuable pieces of equipment and should be taken with you, when not at home, and kept within sight.
 Carrying cases, backpacks, and easy rolling carts can help by comfortably keeping your concentrator within reach while not restricting your freedom.